astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/jobsinterviews/jobs.md

 that's fine!
 There are plenty more fish in the sea.
 If it *does* work out, great!

+[^ref1]: *Ikigai: The Japanese Secret to a Long and Happy Life* by Héctor García and Francesc Mirales [[Amazon](https://www.amazon.com/Ikigai-Japanese-Secret-Long-Happy/dp/0143130722)]

-[^ref1]: I don't give these numbers to be depressing.
+[^ref2]: I don't give these numbers to be depressing.
 In fact, a lot of friends I send this to actually seem reassured by my plight.
 So I'm sharing it here too. :)

-[^ref2]: ..and get a sweet bonus if you're hired; it's a win-win-win for you, the people who you networked with, and the company.
+[^ref3]: ..and get a sweet bonus if you're hired; it's a win-win-win for you, the people who you networked with, and the company.

-[^ref3]: Not to say that something is OK because everyone does it; however, networking is pretty standard.
+[^ref4]: Not to say that something is OK because everyone does it; however, networking is pretty standard.